Last updated on July 7th, 2021 at 04:51 pm

-To those who don’t work in the printing industry, saddle-stitch may seem like a fairly simple binding process.
+To those who don’t work in the printing industry, saddle stitch booklet printing may seem like a fairly simple binding process.
 Fold sheets of paper in half to make the pages, add a cover, staple it all together in the fold, and you’re good to go – right?

 Actually, it’s not that simple, in large part due to “creep.”
 If you’re wondering “What is creep in printing?”, it refers to the shift in paper that occurs when the document’s pages are folded inside each other.
 Since inserting folded pages is a key part of the saddle stitch binding technique, creep is a design issue that must be taken into account before doing the actual binding.

 Creep occurs because the trim margins of pages in inner signatures of saddle-stitched books are actually narrower than pages in outer signatures.
 A signature is a group of pages (usually four) printed on both sides of a single sheet of paper.
 All the signatures in a booklet are folded and inserted into each other.
 Then they are folded, bound, and cut to create the pages of the booklet.

 If you do not account for creep in your design for saddle-stitch booklets, the content in the center of the booklet will be closer to the edge of the page than those at the beginning or end.
 The same goes for repeating elements such as page numbers, tabs, borders and more.
 This can cause misaligned borders and other problems that make the booklet look disjointed and poorly printed.
 In cases of severe saddle-stitch creep, which tends to happen with high page count and thicker paper stock, there is a possibility that over 1/16 can actually get trimmed off.

 The amount of creep that occurs in a saddle stitch booklet varies according to the number of pages and thickness of the paper.
 The higher the page count, the more the pages will get pushed out due to creep.